Markmbithi/Project-files/ReadmeFirst.txt

 This contains all the rules and instructions of running all the applications in these assignment.

 ******* SETTING UP THE ENVIRONMENT **************
-You will need to install Nodejs, npm, bower, polymer-cli and Python.
+You will need to install Nodejs, npm, bower, polymer-cli and Python on your local machine.
-1. Download Nodejs and sett it up in the system.
+1. Download Nodejs and set it up in the system.
 Ensure that the path environment variable or system environment variables point to the folder where npm has been installed e.g C:\Users\MCR\AppData\Roaming\npm
 2. Download Python latest stable version and install it.
 Ensure the path environment variable or system environment variable points to the folder where python has been installed e.g C:\Python27